USD/CAD Forecast Oct. 5-9 - Investors await Canada employment numbers | Forex Crunch

 USD/CAD dropped 0.5% last week, as the pair closed the week at just above the 1.33 level.
 There are five events next week, including employment change.
 Here is an outlook at the highlights and an updated technical analysis for USD/CAD.

 Canada’s Raw Materials Price Index gained 3.2% in August, marking a third consecutive gain.
 However, this reading was well short of the forecast of 6.2%.
-The economy gained 3.0% in July, edging above the estimate of 2.9%.
+Canada’s GDP showed a gain of 3.0% in July, edging above the estimate of 2.9%.
 The economy has grown for three straight months, after a sharp decline of 11.6% in April.
 The Manufacturing PMI rose to 56.0 in September, up from 55.1 beforehand.
 The PMI has accelerated for five straight months.

-The week started on a positive note, as the Conference Board Consumer Confidence jumped to 101.8 in September, up from 86.3.
+The week started on a positive note in the US, as the Conference Board Consumer Confidence jumped to 101.8 in September, up from 86.3.
 This easily beat the forecast of 90.0 points.
 Third-estimate GDP for the second quarter was upwardly revised to 31.4%, up from 31.7%.
 On the manufacturing front, the ISM Manufacturing PMI remained well in expansionary territory, with a reading of 55.4 points, down slightly from 56.0.
 The neutral 50-mark separates contraction from expansion.

 Job growth slowed sharply in September, as Nonfarm Payrolls fell to 661 thousand, down from 1.37 million beforehand.
 This was much weaker than the estimate of 900 thousand.
 Wage growth dropped from 0.4% to 0.1%, missing the forecast of 0.5%.